asteroid-studios/jolt/docs/docs/flutter-jolt/widgets/jolt-button.md

 Each of these buttons have different parameters available and each one must be styled separately in the **ThemeData** for your app.
 They are extremely customisable, but make you do a lot of work yourself.

-For example, if you just want a standard looking button with a label and an icon, you need all this code:
+As an example, if you wanted to create a basic button with an icon and label, you would need to define your own Row for those items and them style them yourself as needed.

 ``` dart
 ElevatedButton(